MarcoData2/Data-Analyst-Business-Analyst-Portfolio/README.md

 **Phone**: (+52) 55 6400-3686
 **LinkedIn**: [linkedin.com/in/your-profile](https://www.linkedin.com/in/marcodata19)

-Feel free to reach out if you'd like to see the live .pbix file or discuss other projects (SQL, Python, SQL, Tableau, Looker Studio, etc.).
+Feel free to reach out if you'd like to see the live .pbix file or discuss other projects (SQL, Python, SQL, Report Builder, AWS, GCP etc.).

 ---
-Built with passion and lots of DAX by **Marco Antonio Díaz Escamilla** — 2025
+Built with passion and lots of DAX by **Marco Data** — 2025